 You can become a freethinker.
 Leo Tolstoy is the first to use the term and define it, but other respected writers and thinkers resonate with the same idea.

-A freethinker is someone who sees through the programming of the cultural narrative.
+A freethinker is someone who sees through the veil of cultural programming.
 More importantly, they can remove this negative programming from their minds.
 They cultivate the use of logical reasoning and common sense.
 They develop keen observational skills and learn how to harness the power of their intuitions.
 It’s a combination of right and left brain skills that result in a greater level of intuitive and analytical reasoning.

 The dominant cultural narrative skews the definition of reason and common sense.
-When we are under the influence of cultural folklore, we reflect its bias and prejudice.
-It makes us more susceptible to accept other things that are not factual.
+When influenced by cultural folklore, we reflect its bias and prejudice.
+It makes us more susceptible.
+We become more likely to accept other things that are not factual.
 They produce value judgments on a sliding scale that overrides our common sense.